Roksanda brings sculptural silhouettes to London Fashion Week

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Roksanda Illincic’s autumn/winter 2025 collection brought sculptural silhouettes and tactile designs to the runway.
+Roksanda Ilincic’s autumn/winter 2025 collection brought sculptural silhouettes and tactile designs to the runway.

 The Serbian-born, London-based designer established her brand in 2005, rapidly becoming known for her bold, smart and sculptural approach to womenswear.